 Where to access mental health first aid training

 I coach business owners to view first aid training, whether for physical or mental health, as an essential business investment.
-If you’d like to access MHFA training, then the Mental Health First Aid Australia website is a good place to start.
-All training offered by other organisations is based upon this framework and those who take part will be accredited to deliver mental health first aid for up to three years.
+If you’d like to access MHFA training, then we can recommend our friends at Strawberry Seed HR Consulting.
+They offer Mental Health First Aid training and they specialise in trades businesses so they know their stuff.
+Check out their training here: https://strawberryseed.com.au/mental-health-first-aid-training/

 Other resources for workplace mental health